Blazam-App/docs.blazam.org/docsource/admin/rules.md

     * The Application Base DN is the domain root
     * The rule filter could apply to all domain admins
     * The action disables or otherwise incapacitates the account

+## Global Rule Settings
+Global rule settings allow the disabling of all rules and exclusion of execution of Active Directory objects in specific groups.

 ## Rule Filters
 Filters allow filtering against any default or custom Active